Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Destabilising subvarieties for other PDE

-In fact, the notion of a factorizable gMA is not any more restrictive than equations of the form \eqref{eqn:gMA}.
+In fact, the notion of a factorisable gMA is not any more restrictive than equations of the form \eqref{eqn:gMA}.
 More precisely, we have the following result \begin{lemma} Suppose $(X,\alpha,\mathbf\Theta)$ satisfies the cohomological condition \eqref{eqn:gMAcoh} and the positivity hypothesis in \cite[(1.2)]{DatarPingali}.
-Then, $(X,\alpha,\mathbf\Theta)$ defines a factorizable gMA equation. \end{lemma} \begin{proof} We must prove that if $Q_p(x,y)$ is defined by \eqref{eqn:defnofQp}, then it can be factorized as
+Then, $(X,\alpha,\mathbf\Theta)$ defines a factorisable gMA equation. \end{lemma} \begin{proof} We must prove that if $Q_p(x,y)$ is defined by \eqref{eqn:defnofQp}, then it can be factorised as